 In addition, any person who believes that an act of unlawful discrimination has occurred at Boston College may raise this issue with the Assistant Secretary for Civil Rights of the United States Department of Education.

 The University operates an Off-Campus Housing office located in Maloney Hall, Room 420 for the convenience of those seeking referrals for off-campus housing.
 The office maintains updated listings of apartments and rooms available for rent in areas surrounding the campus.
 Interested students can visit or contact the office Monday through Friday, 9:00 a.m. to 5:00 p.m. at firstname.lastname@example.org, or 617-552-3075.
 To search for listings and general information on the Residential Life website go to www.bc.edu/offcampus.
 We have two separate links to search for accommodations: the Apartment/Room List and The Roommate Finder.
 On average, it takes from 5 to 7 days to secure a place to live near Boston College.

-Tuition and fees for the Graduate Schools of Management, Arts and Sciences, Education, Nursing, Social Work, and School of Theology and Ministry are billed on July 15 and August 15 for the fall and December 15 for the spring.
-Payment is due on September 15 and January 13, respectively.
+Tuition and fees for the Graduate Schools of Management, Arts and Sciences, Education, Nursing, Social Work, and School of Theology and Ministry are billed on or about July 15 and August 15 for the fall and December 15 for the spring.
+Payment is due by September 15 and January 11, respectively.
 All students should be registered by August 15 for the fall and December 15 for the spring.

 The tuition in the Law School is due semi-annually by August 10 and by December 10.